mdingena/att-string-transcoder/docs/DurabilityModuleComponent.md

 ### `new DurabilityModuleComponent(props)`

-Creates a versioned component without deserialising its data.
+Creates a versioned `DurabilityModule` component.

 - `props` [`<ComponentProps & DurabilityModuleComponentProps>`](#types) Configuration of the component to create.
 - Returns: `<DurabilityModuleComponent>`